PelionIoT/mbl-docs/Docs/Reqs_and_env/intro_reqs.md

     There are two parts to the development environment:

-    * Tools to build an MBL image and install it on a device. <!--Is it right to say "install" in this context?-->
+    * Tools to build an MBL image and install it on a device.
     * Tools to build and flash an application to a device that already has MBL.

 1. [A Pelion Device Management account](signing-up-or-logging-in-to-device-management-portal.html).
 1. [A developer certificate](provisioning-development.html).
-This allows your Pelion Device Management to monitor, manage and update your device. <!--What about an API key?-->
+This allows your Pelion Device Management to monitor, manage and update your device.